jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 This was initially tackled by training a model on half the data, predicting the other half's non-risk headlines and keeping only those with low probability scores.
 But this resulted in a skewed dataset that doesn't reflect the real distribution, something that became particularly evident during parameter tuning when tuned models actually performed worse than their default counterparts on put aside data.

 ### The 2nd dataset (collection in progress)
 A second dataset is currenty being collected in which all headlines are fed to Google Gemini for labelling according to a more clearly defined criteria with multiple examples.
-This requires a greater number of API calls however, meaning this dataset will initially focus only on Colombia with a view to include other countries later if it proves to be a success.
+This requires a greater number of API calls however, meaning this dataset will initially focus only on Colombia with a view to include other countries later if it proves a success.

 <br>